-At Naturally Right Health Services we seek to determine the underlying causes of your condition starting with the consultation, examination as well as xrays as medically necessary.
+At Naturally Right Chiropractic we seek to determine the underlying causes of your condition starting with the consultation, examination as well as xrays as medically necessary.
 Although typically the site of the pain is also the source, this is not always the case.
 It is easy to find pain at the site and determine that this is the cause while in reality there could be many other causes, including believe it or not, small intestine, gallbladder and stomach.
 The upper cervical spine (neck), jaw, and head meet in one spot where the misalignment of any one can cause pain or disfunction to the rest.

 Method 1: Muscle Relaxation Exercise – Jaw Lift

 Put your hand against your chin to block the force of the lower jaw